ruslanmv/webclone/docs/GUI_GUIDE.md

 **Transmission:**
 - Never sent to remote servers
-- WebMirror has no telemetry or analytics
+- WebClone has no telemetry or analytics
 - All processing is local

 **Expiry:**